-The following table indicates the value of Deferred Units that vested during 2021 relating to compensation earned in 2020 and the total value of vested Deferred Units that have not been paid out as of December 31, 2021 for each Trustee, other than the Executive Chairman and Chief Executive Officer of SmartCentres.
+The following table indicates the value of Deferred Units that vested during 2022 relating to compensation earned in 2021 and the total value of vested Deferred Units that have not been paid out as of December 31, 2022 for each Trustee, other than the Executive Chairman and Chief Executive Officer of SmartCentres.
 SmartCentres has combined information from two mandatory tables: Incentive plan awards - Value vested or earned during the year and Outstanding unit-based and option-based awards, into the table below.

 Unit-Based Awards (2)

 Name (1) Value of Deferred Units Vested During The Year (3) Market or Payout Value of Vested Deferred Unit Awards Not Paid Out or Distributed (4)

 (\$) (\$)

-Janet Bannister n/a n/a
+Janet Bannister 94,000 84,863

-Garry Foster 320,000 3,186,990
+Garry Foster 239,000 3,046,314

-Gregory Howard 186,000 1,208,406
+Gregory Howard 206,000 1,259,229

-Sylvie Lachance n/a n/a
+Sylvie Lachance 94,000 84,863

-Jamie McVicar 294,333 3,168,602
+Jamie McVicar 242,000 2,798,153

-Sharm Powell 175,000 359,691
+Sharm Powell 206,000 505,437

-Michael Young 362,333 2,752,387
+Michael Young 326,000 2,042,029

-- (1) Peter Forde, the former President and Chief Executive Officer, and Mitchell Goldhar, the Executive Chairman and Chief Executive Officer, did not receive any compensation in their capacity as Trustees in 2021.
-Mr. Goldhar has waived his annual retainer for acting as Chairman of the Board since his appointment as Chairman of SmartCentres on May 28, 2015.
-For a summary of the compensation paid by SmartCentres to Mr. Forde and Mr. Goldhar, see the section titled "Executive Compensation 2021 Compensation for the Named Executive Officers". - (2) These awards were issued pursuant to the Deferred Unit Plan and the figures include Deferred Units received as distribution equivalents under the Deferred Unit Plan.
-For further information, see "Executive Compensation Equity Compensation Plan Information Deferred Unit Plan". - (3) Based on the closing price of the Units on the TSX on the grant date. - (4) Represents all the Trustees' Deferred Units that have vested and not been redeemed in accordance with the Deferred Unit Plan.
-Values are based on the closing price of the Units on the TSX on December 31, 2021.
+(1) Mitchell Goldhar, the Executive Chairman and Chief Executive Officer, did not receive any compensation in his capacity as Trustee in 2022.
+Mr. Goldhar has waived his annual retainer for acting as Chairman of the Board since his appointment as Chairman of SmartCentres on May

+- 28, 2015.
+For a summary of the compensation paid by SmartCentres to Mr. Goldhar, see the section titled "Executive Compensation 2022 Compensation for the Named Executive Officers". - (2) These awards were issued pursuant to the Deferred Unit Plan and the figures include Deferred Units received as distribution equivalents under the Deferred Unit Plan.
+For further information, see "Executive Compensation Equity Compensation Plan Information Deferred Unit Plan". - (3) Based on the closing price of the Units on the TSX on the grant date. - (4) Represents cumulative value of the Trustees' Deferred Units that have vested over time and that have not been redeemed in accordance with the Deferred Unit Plan.
+Values are based on the closing price of the Units on the TSX on December 30, 2022.